 Let's see how this form of government has evolved over centuries.

 The formation of a constitutional monarchy is associated with the glorious revolution in England in 1688.
-Although this period there were countries with forms of government in which the power of the king was substantially limited feudal elite (the Holy Roman Empire, Commonwealth, etc.), but they did not meet the modern sense of the term.
+Though to this period, there were countries with forms of government in which the power of the king was substantially limited to the feudal apex (sacred Roman Empire, the Commonwealth, etc.), but they did not correspond to the modern meaning of this term.
 Consequently, in 1688, as a result of the coup d'état, which rules in England, the Stuarts dynasty was displaced, and the king became William III of Orange.
 Already the following year, he issued the Bill of Rights, which severely restricted the royal power and gave the parliament very great powers.
 This document laid the foundation for the current political system in the UK.
 Constitutional monarchy in England finally developed in the XVIII century.

 After the Revolution of 1789 in France, for some time, a constitutional monarchy was actually introduced.
 But she acted for a short time, until 1793, when the king was deprived of power and executed.
 The time has come for the republic, and then for the Napoleonic Empire.
 After this, the constitutional monarchy existed in France from 1830 to 1848 and from 1852 to 1870.

 Sweden and Norway were called constitutional monarchies in 1818, when the dynasty of Bernadottes began to rule, the founder of which was the former Napoleonic general.
 A similar form of government has been established in the Netherlands since 1815, in Belgium since 1830, and in Denmark since 1849.

 In 1867 the Austrian Empire, formerly the backbone of absolutism, transformed into the Austro-Hungarian Empire, which became a constitutional monarchy.
 In 1871, the German Empire, which also had a similar form of government, was formed.
 But both states ceased to exist due to defeat in the First World War.